Song Hye-kyo: 2018–present: Encounter and The Glory

+Public image and reception

+In the media, Song Hye-kyo is widely recognized as one of South Korea's most iconic actresses.
+Following her breakout performance in Autumn in My Heart in 2000, Song received the KBS Drama Awards Popularity Award and Photogenic Award.
+The series' melancholy tone and high ratings (peaking at over 40%) marked a new era in melodramatic storytelling, with Song praised for her poignant, emotional delivery.

+Due to her consistently widely-acclaimed performances and broad public appeal, Song was considered part of the elite "Tae-Hye-Ji" trio — alongside Kim Tae-hee and Jun Ji-hyun — who were widely regarded as the epitome of beauty and talent in Korean entertainment during the '00s.
+Song has also been celebrated for her agelessness, versatile acting, and great influence in the fashion and beauty industries.

+In a January 2025 interview, Song said she is grateful for the "Tae-Hye-Ji" label but feels newer actors should now carry the torch, adding that she prefers to be recognized for her acting rather than for her looks.

 Personal life

 Marriage

 On July 5, 2017, Song and Descendants of the Sun co-star Song Joong-ki announced through their respective agencies that they were engaged.
 They married in a private ceremony on October 31, 2017, at Youngbingwan, Hotel Shilla in Seoul, amid intense media interest across Asia.
 The ceremony was attended by the couple's closest family and friends, including actors Lee Kwang-soo, Yoo Ah-in, and Park Bo-gum, who also played the piano at the reception.
 On June 27, 2019, Song Joong-ki revealed that he had filed for divorce with Song Hye-kyo the previous day.
 The divorce was finalised in July 2019.

-On July 25, 2019, Song Hye-kyo filed a complaint against fifteen online netizens for “spread of false information, defamation of character and insult.”
+On July 25, 2019, Song Hye-kyo filed a complaint against fifteen online netizens for "spread of false information, defamation of character and insult".